When and where did you study abroad?

 Imagine this scenario: Omar finds work teaching business English in Chile.
 Once established, he makes use of his free time by finding an internship in his field or going to school part-time at a Spanish university (while continuing to teach English on the side).
 Omar would then quickly become conversant in cross-cultural communications and the cultural norms of Spanish-speaking people.
 All of this would stand him in very good stead as he began trying to make a name for himself as a foreign correspondent.

-- Start by checking out the many articles and resources in The Effective Overseas Employee and Living Overseas.
+- Start by checking out the many articles and resources in So You Want To Go Abroad and Living Overseas.

 - To benchmark your analysis of other cultures, you should be familiar with your own culture, read our section on The North American Identity.